Anxiety Is A Behavioral Wellness Issue

 That’s right.
 A style of behavior causes a feeling of worry, nervousness, and unease, and therefore, anxiety.

 Worry can be defined as: allowing one’s mind to dwell on difficulty or troubles.

 Behavior is defined as: a way in which one thinks and acts; how one conducts oneself.

 Apprehensive behavior causes anxiety.
 Anxiety is NOT caused by a disease of the brain or mind.

-Not only will this change benefit sufferers who don’t seek help but it will also help those working at recovery and their affected others.
+Not only will this change benefit sufferers who want to seek help but don’t because of the negative “mental illness” stigma associated with anxiety disorder, but it will also help those working at recovery and their affected loved ones.

 For more information: